Limit Models in Strictly Stable Abstract Elementary Classes: Introduction

 The main tool in our analysis is a tower, which was first conceived to study superstable AECs (see, for instance \cite{ShVi} or \cite{Va1}).
 The `right analogue' of superstability in AECs has been the subject of much research.
 Shelah has commented that this notion suffers from `schizophrenia,' where several equivalent concepts in first-order seem to bifurcate into distinct notions in nonelementary settings; see the recent Grossberg and Vasey \cite{grva} for a discussion of the different possibilities (and a suprising proof that they are equivalent under tameness).

 Common to much analysis of superstable AECs is the uniqueness of limit models.
-Uniqueness of limit models was first proved to follow from a categoricity assumption in \cite{ShVi, Va1, Va1e}.
+Uniqueness of limit models was first proved to follow from a categoricity assumption in \cite{sh394, Sh:600, ShVi, Va1, Va1e}.
 Later, $\mu$-superstability, which was isolated by Grossberg, VanDieren, and Villaveces \cite[Assumption 2.8(4)]{gvv}, was shown to imply uniqueness of limit models under the additional assumption of $\mu$-symmetry \cite{Va2}. $\mu$-superstability was modeled on the local character characterization of superstability in first-order and was already known to follow from categoricity \cite{ShVi}.
 The connection between $\mu$-symmetry and structural properties of towers \cite{Va2} inspired recent research on $\mu$-superstable classes: \cite{Va4, VaVa}.
-Moreover, years of work culminating in the series of papers \cite{ShVi}, \cite{Va1}, \cite{Va1e}, \cite{Va2}, \cite{Va4}, \cite{VaVa} has led to the extraction of a general scheme for proving the uniqueness of limit models.
+Moreover, years of work culminating in the series of papers \cite{ShVi, Va1, Va1e, Va2, Va4, VaVa} has led to the extraction of a general scheme for proving the uniqueness of limit models (note that amalgamation is generally assumed in these papers, but this is not true of \cite{ShVi, Va1, Va1e}).
 In this paper we witness the power of this new scheme by adapting the technology developed in \cite{Va2} to cover $\mu$-stable, but not $\mu$-superstable classes.
 We suspect that this new technology of towers will likely be used to answer other problems in classification theory (in both first order and non-elementary settings).

 This paper focuses on the question to what degree the uniqueness of limit models can be recovered if we assume the class is Galois-stable in $\mu$, but not $\mu$-superstable, by refocusing the question from ``\emph{Are all} $(\mu, \alpha)$-limit models isomorphic (over the base)?'' to ``\emph{For which $\alpha, \beta < \mu^+$ are } $(\mu, \alpha)$-limit models and $(\mu, \beta)$-limit models isomorphic (over the base)?''
-Based on first-order results (summarized in \cite[Section 2]{gvv}), we have the following conjecture.
+Based on first-order results (summarized in \cite[Section 2]{gvv}), we have the following conjecture; note that $\mu$-stability implies that limit models exist so the set below is meaningful.

 \begin{conjecture} Suppose $\K$ is an AEC with $\mu$-amalgamation and is $\mu$-stable.
 The set